-The Institute Director, in consultation with the executive leadership committee, will base his/her merit increase recommendation on the performance of the faculty member.
-The formal annual performance evaluation will occur for all faculty, and should reflect the observations and decisions on an individual's work and ability to meet expectations and the merit increase decisions should be reflected in those formal evaluations.
+The Center Director, in consultation with the Center's Leadership Committee, will base his/her merit increase recommendation on the performance of the faculty member.
+The formal annual performance evaluation should reflect the observations and decisions on an individual's work and ability to meet expectations and, the merit increase decisions should be reflected in those formal evaluations.
 The evaluation is a primary but not the sole element in the merit increase decision.
-Other factors that might be involved include but are not limited to situational challenges or opportunities not covered in the performance evaluation, disciplinary actions, or special projects post-evaluation time but before the merit increase period.
+Other factors that might be involved include, but are not limited to, situational challenges or opportunities not covered in the performance evaluation, disciplinary actions, or special projects conducted post-evaluation time but before the merit increase period.
 Merit evaluations and other criteria will be documented and placed in personnel files.
 Faculty who meet or exceed expectations will be eligible for merit increases, provided that a faculty merit pool has been established by the University for that fiscal year.